F-Adigun208/F-Adigun208.github.io/README.md

 **Project Description:** This project involves analysis of workplace mental health trends in the healthcare industry, an environment characterized by high stress and burnout rates, to identify the major factors responsible for stress and understand how stress and burnout influence mental health abscence, job satisfaction, and turnover intentions.
 This dashboard allows stakeholders to easily monitor and analyze the healthcare workforce's mental health situation across different departments, Job roles, and access to employee assistance programmes.
 The dashboard includes the following features:

-Workplace factors: Top three workplace stress factors challenges affecting the employees
+Workplace factors: Top three workplace stress factors challenges facing the employees

 Average sress level by job roles: A 1-10 scale measuring job role related stress